paytonison/tot/README.md

 The core rule is simple: only `Halts` programs run.

-## Why Tot Exists

-Most general-purpose languages permit unrestricted loops, recursion, I/O, threads, external state, and self-reference.
-That power is useful, but it makes universal termination checking undecidable.

-Tot takes the opposite approach.
-It narrows the language boundary so the compiler can reject anything outside a conservative proof envelope.
-Every accepted Tot program is intended to halt.

-This repository is a compact Python prototype that:

-- lexes and parses a small Nat-focused language,
-- builds an abstract syntax tree,
-- runs a conservative termination checker,
-- rejects programs classified as DoesNotHalt or Unknown,
-- interprets only accepted programs.

 ## Why This Experiment Matters

-Tot is also a small demonstration of AI-assisted language design.
+Tot is more than a toy programming language.
+It is a compact demonstration of AI-assisted research, language design, and agentic implementation.

-The project began as a discussion with ChatGPT about one of the most fundamental limits in computation: the halting problem.
-Rather than pretending to solve the impossible case, the design moved around it.
-The resulting idea was a tiny programming language that only accepts code whose termination can be proven, and rejects everything else as either non-halting or unknown.
+The project began with a discussion about one of the central limits of
+computation: the halting problem.
+Rather than treating the impossible case as a dead end, the design reframed the problem around total programming: accept only programs whose termination can be proven, and reject everything else as either non-halting or unknown.

-That design was then handed to Codex as an implementation brief.
-Codex produced the working prototype in Python, including the parser, checker, interpreter, examples, and .tot source file convention.
+That idea was then turned into an implementation brief and handed to Codex, which produced the working Python prototype, including the lexer, parser, AST, termination checker, interpreter, examples, and `.tot` source convention.

-That makes Tot a dual-purpose demo:

-1. As a programming language experiment, it shows how a language can enforce totality by refusing to execute programs outside a conservative proof subset.
-2. As an AI/agent experiment, it shows a human and AI system moving from theoretical computer science discussion, to language design, to working implementation.

-The important part is not that Tot is large, production-ready, or formally complete.
-It is not.
-The important part is that the project captures a complete cognitive loop: problem framing, constraint recognition, design synthesis, agent handoff, implementation, and executable artifact.

-In miniature, Tot demonstrates how AI systems can help turn abstract technical ideas into concrete software experiments.
+The result is a small but complete artifact: a theoretical computing problem became a language-design concept, then a working executable prototype.

+This matters because it demonstrates the new shape of software creation with advanced AI systems.
+The human role was not merely to “prompt” a model.
+The human role was to identify the problem, frame the constraints, guide the design, evaluate the result, and turn the output into a coherent public project.

+Tot is intentionally small.
+That is the point.
+Its value is not scale.
+Its value is compression.

+In one tiny repository, it shows:

+- theoretical problem framing,
+- practical constraint selection,
+- programming language design,
+- agent delegation,
+- implementation synthesis,
+- executable validation,
+- and public presentation.

+Tot is a miniature proof-of-concept for human-directed AI research and
+development: abstract computer science converted into working software through a human/AI cognitive loop.

 ## Requirements